meltingcore/bg/food-court/Decks.md

     - Tagliatelle ai Funghi Porcini (Tagliatelle) [cookware]
 - Action Cards (5)
 - Customer Cards (8)
+  - Gain 2 VP
+  - Opponent Discards 1 Win Condition Card used for tracking
+  - Opponent Discards 1 Cooked Recipe along with its ingredients
+  - Have a hand limit increased by 1 each turn until discarded
+  - Kitchenware utensil
+  - Cookware utensil
+  - Gain +1VP for each customer not from your nationality
+  - Special: Put back in play up to 2 primary ingredients from the discard pile
 - Ability Card (1)
 </details>